 Timeframes will help to structure the roadmap better.
 Each initiative should be set around a timeframe.
 The need for including timeframes can be many.
 For example, if you want to launch a new feature ahead of your competitors, setting strict deadlines will allow your team members to complete the work on time.
 Or in another case, if the company executives ask for a tentative date for feature delivery, you know what to answer.

 According to science, color enhances memory performance and retains the attention of the human mind.
 Color-coordinating your roadmap not only enhances the visual appeal but contributes to enhanced productivity.
 It allows the users to identify initiatives and activities with a quick glance.
 It is easy on the eyes and helps to identify various components of the project better.

 How to Build a Product Roadmap?

-The strength of a roadmap lies in its structure.
+If you are wondering how to build a product roadmap, the first thing you need to understand is that the strength of a roadmap lies in its structure.
 The way you organize and arrange the different components of the roadmap will reflect your product strategy, so you want to do it in the most strategic way.
 Building product roadmaps require a lot of planning and brainstorming.
 We are going to take you through the process step by step.

 Identify business goals and finalize the ones you want to achieve